HaumbaJoseph/censorflow/README.md

 # censorflow
-screen shielding system that censors it from nudity for young minds
+screen shielding system that censors  nudity for young minds